jinbeizame007/rosbag2parquet/README.md

 uv tool install maturin
 maturin build --release

-# Install in your project (wheel file is in `rosbag2parquet/target/wheel/` directory)
+# Install the built wheel into your project
+# The wheel file can be found in the `rosbag2parquet/target/wheels/` directory
 uv add path/to/rosbag2parquet-*.whl
 ```